Breakin' Dishes: Chart performance

 On February 9, 2008, "Breakin' Dishes" peaked at number four on the US Hot Dance Club Songs chart, where it remained for a further week.
 The song spent a total of 16 weeks on the chart in 2008.
 On May 30, 2009, the release of Good Girl Gone Bad: The Remixes caused the song to peak at number four on the US Hot Dance Club Songs chart, and it once again spent two weeks at the same position as it did the year before.
 "Breakin' Dishes" spent a total of 14 weeks on the chart in 2009, two weeks less than the previous year.

-In 2025, following the song's viral resurgence and the twentieth anniversary of Rihanna's debut album, Music of the Sun (2005), "Breakin Dishes" debuted at number 40 on the UK Singles Chart dated 29 August, 2025, becoming Rihanna's 51st top forty single in the country, and sixth from the standard edition of Good Girl Gone Bad.
+In 2025, following the song's viral resurgence on TikTok, and the twentieth anniversary of Rihanna's debut album, Music of the Sun (2005), "Breakin' Dishes" charted in multiple countries.
+It debuted at number 40 on the UK Singles Chart dated August 29, 2025, becoming Rihanna's 51st top forty single in the country, and sixth from the standard edition of Good Girl Gone Bad.
 Additionally, the song entered the top 50 on the ARIA Singles Chart in Australia at number 45 for the week dated September 1, 2025, and has earned a platinum certification in the country.
+The song also debuted at number 86 on the Billboard Hot 100, peaking at number 82 in October.